 If all factors remain consistent, retirees are often best served by sticking with the old advice; 70% of their income when working is often sufficient.
 While inflation must still be factored in, predictions of rapid inflation are far less common than in previous years.
 Using this estimate, future retirees can begin to plan for their retirement.

-Ultimately, future retirees will want to consult with a financial expert.
+Ultimately, future retirees will want to consult with an expert and ask for financial advice.
 Factoring in all costs and income post-retirement is a challenging task, and it is easy to overlook important details.
 A qualified financial consultant has the skills, training and experience necessary to ensure that all aspects of one’s retirement are properly factored in and correctly calculated.
 Additionally, the peace of mind that these consultations deliver can help make the last months and years of work less stressful.